 Are There Post-Credits Scenes?

 No, there are no post-credits scenes in The Night of the Hunter.
-The practice was not common for films released in the 1950s.
-The movie concludes after the final shot of the children with Rachel Cooper.
+The film concludes entirely before the final credits roll, as was standard for movies made in the 1950s.

 Type of Movie